hanmacrad2/FCNs_GCNs_classify_fmri/README.md

 #### Models
 #### ```models_fcn.py```
-- Contains the code for the Fully Connected Neural Network.
+- The [models_fcn.py](https://github.com/hanmacrad2/FCNs_GCNs_classify_fmri/blob/master/models_fcn.py) script contains the code for the Fully Connected Neural Network.
     - The fmri data is averaged across it's time dimension before being inputed to the FCN, so that it goes from dimension;
         - Number of subjects x ROIs x Timepoints to dimension Number of subjects x ROIs
     -  The FCN model has input layer created using the pytorch method ```nn.Linear``` of;